 Chris Korevaar biosketch

+Msc.
 Chris Korevaar is a Clinical Psychologist / Psychotherapist.
-He works as a clincal psychologist at the PsyMens mental healthcare institution.
-Here he treats patients with Schema therapy both individually and in groups within the Specialist GGZ (mainly adult and young adults).
-Since 2013 he has been teaching Schema therapy.
+He works as a clinical psychologist at an outpatient mental healthcare institution.
+He applies Schema therapy both individually and in groups with adult patients as well as young adults.
+Chris is supervisor and trainer for the International Society of Schema Therapy (ISST) and the Dutch Institute of Schema Therapy.

 Joost Hutsebaut biosketch